somedatapacket/docs.humio.com/content/configuration/_index.md

 # Example: `my-kafka01:9092` or `kafkahost01:9092,kafkahost02:9092`
 KAFKA_SERVERS=kafkahost01:9092,kafkahost02:9092

+# By default Humio will create topics and manage number of replica in Kafka for the topics being used.
+# If you run Humio on top of an existing Kafka or want to manage this outside of Humio, set this to false.
+KAFKA_MANAGED_BY_HUMIO=true

 # Zookeeper servers.
 # Defaults to "localhost:2181", which is okay for a single server system, but
 # should be set to a comma separated host:port pairs string.